wp-plugins/twitter-stream/readme.txt

 Here is a quick run down of the features available in Twitter Stream.

 1. Show the twitter timeline for any public username.
+1. Uses oAuth to connect to Twitter without ever using your password.
 1. Choose how many tweets to show.
 1. A Widget or template function is available.
 1. File caching to stop API overuse.